GrangerHub/tremulous-game-logic-dependencies/nettle/README.txt

-This is a slimmed version of "nettle-3.2" crypto library source.
+This is a slimmed version of "nettle-3.2" package, which contains the GNU Nettle low-level cryptographic library.
-The source can be licensed under any of the GPLv2, GPLv3, or LGPLv3.
+Nettle is dual licensed under both GPLv2+ and LGPLv3+.
-We choose GPLv2 for embedding within our project.
+The applicable licenses can be found in the included COPYING* files.